awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 ## Network ACLs<a name="network-acls"></a>

 The default network access control list \(ACL\) for a VPC allows all inbound and outbound traffic\.
-If you create custom network ACLs, they must allow the load balancer and instances to communicate in both directions on the listener port, health check port, and ephemeral ports \(1024\-65535\)\.
+If you create custom network ACLs for the subnets for your instances, they must allow traffic\.
+The network ACL associated with the subnets for your instances must allow inbound traffic on the health check port and outbound traffic on the ephemeral ports \(1024\-65535\)\.
+The network ACL associated with the subnets for your load balancer nodes must allow inbound traffic on the ephemeral ports and outbound traffic on the health check and ephemeral ports\.

 ## Register or Deregister Targets<a name="register-deregister-targets"></a>